-- Design: Before purchasing a survival backpack, determine how much space you require by assembling your emergency supplies.
-If you are considering packing more items, purchase a larger survival backpack and vice versa.
-Additionally, look for water-resistant survival backpacks when possible.
+- Design: Before purchasing a survival backpack, determine how much space you require by assembling your emergency zone supplies.
+If you are considering packing more items, purchase a larger survival kit and vice versa.
+Additionally, look for water-resistant emergency survival kits when possible.

 - Color: It is best to choose a backpack in a dull color so that you do not draw attention to yourself when you are in a survival situation.